 It’s simple!
 Click here to start!

 Applicants for Senior Counselors (age 18+), Junior Counselors (age 17) and Counselors-In-Training (ages 16) must submit an application form in a timely manner and will be interviewed by members of the Camp Nubar Committee and Head Staff.
 All staff are expected to be present for the entire duration of the summer season, including pre-camp and post-camp.
-Applications for the 2017 season are currently closed.
+Applications for 2018 are now open!
+The application can be accessed by clicking here.

 Please click here to see a detailed Packing List.
 Your child’s clothes are washed weekly by a staff member in our on-premises laundry facility.
 Please label all belongings.